Azure-Samples/rag-data-openai-python-promptflow/README.md

 Our goal is to ground the LLM in our custom data.
 To do this, we will use promptflow to create a search index based on the specified product data.

+Because the step uses vector search with Azure OpenAI embeddings (e.g., ada-002) to encode your documents, you need to allow your Azure AI search resource to access your AI OpenAI resource in these roles:

+	- Cognitive Services OpenAI Contributor
+    - Cognitive Services Contributor
+    - (optionally if you need quota view) Cognitive Services Usages Reader

+Follow instruction on https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/role-based-access-control to add role assignment.

 If you already have an index you'd like to use, skip to Step 4b.

 ### Step 4a: Create a new index